Research basis: an audit of marketing/ (the nodetool.ai Next.js site), docs/, the 61 example

 LLM/agent workflow builders — Dify, Flowise, Langflow, n8n.
 StackAI’s comparison names Dify “the best starting point for most teams in 2026” on debugging and knowledge-base features; Langflow is positioned for teams that need custom Python nodes and LangGraph; Flowise for the fastest path to a RAG chatbot; n8n where orchestration (retries, branches, schedules) is the hard part (Runchat comparison).
 None of these natively render image, video, or audio — they’re text/LLM-first, which is NodeTool’s opening.

-Node-based creative canvases — ComfyUI (already covered at /vs/comfyui), Weavy (already
+Node-based creative canvases — ComfyUI (already covered at /vs/comfyui), Weavy (covered at

 Chase Jarvis’s review),